MerginMaps/server/README.md

 - **No coding required.** Everything can be set up with no knowledge of programming.

 Mergin Maps organises all data in projects.
 A project in Mergin Maps is a directory containing various data files - GeoPackages, QGIS project files, documents, pictures and more.
-As soon as a project is uploaded to Mergin, it can be easily accessed directly from the web, from QGIS or from iOS/Android via our [mobile app](https://merginmaps.com/start-for-free).
+As soon as a project is uploaded to Mergin Maps, it can be easily accessed directly from the web, from QGIS or from iOS/Android via our [mobile app](https://merginmaps.com/start-for-free).

 You are currently browsing repository for Mergin Maps web server and web client.
 Our mobile app, QGIS plugin and integrations have standalone GitHub repositories, you can [find them here](https://github.com/MerginMaps).